ppsimatikas/devote/README.md

 Or you can run the UI and Backend separately:

+1. Start the contracts: `yarn start:contracts`
-1. Start the backend: `yarn start:backend`
+2. Start the backend: `yarn start:backend`
-2. Start the frontend: `yarn start:ui`
+3. Start the frontend: `yarn start:ui`

 ### Accessing the application